Arjun Kannan systems / workflows / signal

 About

-Both of my parents have PhDs, so the assumed path was academic.
-I studied applied physics at Cornell because it sat between the things I liked most: fundamental science, real systems, and hard problems that still mattered outside a classroom.
+I grew up around research, so the default future looked academic.
+I studied applied physics at Cornell because it sat between the things I liked most: fundamental science, real systems, and problems where small details changed the outcome.

-Software came in through the side door.
+Software came in sideways.
 I was in an electron microscopy lab and wrote code to make a magnetic-noise setup faster.
-It saved hours of manual work immediately.
-That was the first time I felt what software could do when it closes a loop for someone, and it pulled me off the original track.
+It saved hours of manual work immediately, which made the lesson hard to ignore: the right tool changes the shape of the job.

-The industries have changed since then.
-At BlackRock I worked on making institutional tools usable for advisors.
-At Climb Credit we underwrote against outcomes, not surface-level safety.
-At ResiDesk we turn resident conversations into something operators can act on before small problems get expensive.
+The industries changed.
+The job did not.
+At BlackRock it meant making institutional tools usable for advisors.
+At Climb Credit it meant underwriting against outcomes.
+At ResiDesk it means turning resident conversations into operating signal before small problems get expensive.

 I wrote a tool in an electron microscopy lab to speed up magnetic-noise setup.
-It worked right away, and that was enough to change the plan.
+It saved enough time, fast enough, that software stopped feeling abstract.

 I came back six months later, re-interviewed, and moved to New York.
-It was the first place I noticed how much better I work when the problem has real stakes.
+It was where I learned how much interface quality matters when a user is making decisions with real money behind them.

-Instead of who looks safest on paper, we asked what happens to earnings after the program.
+Instead of asking who looked safest on paper, we asked what happened to earnings after the program.
 That reframed underwriting, product, and data, and took annual loan volume from $1 million to $300 million.

 Residents tell operators what matters every day.
-The work is making those conversations useful before the issue gets expensive.
+The work is translating those conversations into priority, timing, and ownership before the signal turns into churn.

 Work

-The work has mostly been the same job in different settings: find where useful information is stuck, and build something that helps a person act on it.
+The work has mostly been the same job in different settings: find the useful signal inside a messy process, then build the shortest responsible path from context to action.

 7%